 Trash: Remember a Scout is Clean!
 Units are asked to place trash in the dumpsters typically located at the Dining Hall and at the camp maintenence area.

 Fires: Open fires are generally permitted in camp.
 Occasionally, due to weather conditions or camping location, open fires may be prohibited.
 No new fire rings should be constructed anywhere without the Ranger’s permission.
-Open fires should be maintained following procedures outlined in the Boy Scout Handbook.
+Open fires should be maintained following procedures outlined in the Scouts BSA Handbook.
 Remember, no open flames in tents or other structures is allowed.

 Flammable Liquids: Stoves, lanterns, heaters or any appliance using liquid fuel are to be used under adult supervision.
 Remember no open flames in any tent or other structure is allowed.
 Bulk storage of liquid fuels will be in accordance with accepted safety standards as outlined by BSA policy.